abhishek-archlinux/AnimeWatch/README.md

 ![AnimeWatch](/Images/Thumbnail.png)

 It supports certain D-bus functionalities.
 Therefore if you have created global keyboard shortcuts for play/pause,Next,Previous or Stop then they can work with this player also.

-It is possible also to change default background image by simply replacing '~/.config/AnimeWatch/default.jpg' with another wallpaper of your choice and rename it to 'default.jpg'

 It is not very powerful music organizer, but provide certain decent functionalities.
 When using with mplayer, it's cpu usage is just 1-2 % which makes it very ideal for low end machines.